aneasystone/github-trending/README.md

 ## Javascript

+* 【2023-05-19】[vercel / pkg](https://github.com/vercel/pkg) - Package your Node.js project into an executable
+* 【2023-05-19】[jsdom / jsdom](https://github.com/jsdom/jsdom) - A JavaScript implementation of various web standards, for use with Node.js
 * 【2023-05-18】[DarkMakerofc / QUEEN-ELISA-MD](https://github.com/DarkMakerofc/QUEEN-ELISA-MD) - Queen Elisa Whatsapp is, It is a Project that can be called as a Whatsapp 3rd Party Application which you can get at a very good Bot Expirience
 * 【2023-05-18】[LearnPrompt / LearnPrompt](https://github.com/LearnPrompt/LearnPrompt) -
 * 【2023-05-18】[pot-app / pot-desktop](https://github.com/pot-app/pot-desktop) - 🌈一个跨平台的划词翻译软件 | A cross-platform translation software